TheB3Rt0z/mag2/app/design/frontend/Iways/base/README.md

 ### What does this theme do?

-- provides a base container for i-ways modules acting on frontend
+- provides a base container for i-ways modules acting on frontend and backend
+- defines minimal standard layout for child (production) themes extendening its logic
-- includes base static resource such as standard logo/favicon and css
+- includes base static resource such as standard logo/favicon and css less framework

 ![Frontend Screenshot](/media/documentation/frontend_screenshot.jpg)

-### What will this theme do?
+### What could this theme do?

-- [X] offers a clean environment, 100% compatible with Magento's logic and optional modules
-- [ ] will provide a less (sass) CSS base for customizations (trough modules and child themes)
+- [ ]

+### Todos: